f-f-9-9-0-0/f-f-9-9-0-0.github.io/_posts/2024-02-09-data-aware-scheduling-with-dataset-in-apache-airflow.md

 For this exact use case, to build a data platform with Airflow, there is a **built-in feature** Airflow provides, called `datasets`.

-Do not think of anything related to data from data management perspective, when you here the term *dataset*.
-Dataset here refers to a [URI][uri_wiki] (*Uniform Resource Identifier*) only (a string) which can be used as a way of communication among DAGs.
+Do not think of anything related to data from data management perspective when you hear the term *dataset*, especially do not associate it with datasets in Google's BigQuery.
+A dataset in Airflow's world refers to a [URI][uri_wiki] (*Uniform Resource Identifier*) only (actually a string) which can be used as a way of communication among DAGs.

 While a dataset does not represent data on its own, we can still consider this solution as a **data-aware scheduling** solution, as if we identify a certain set of data with a dataset.